 In the case of slower semitone trills, this deliberate widening of the semitone is not necessary or useful.
 To see this for ourselves, we can play the following trill-speed progression exercise (anywhere on the fingerboard and with any fingering).
 Our semitone trill can be widened as we get faster, and then narrowed again as we get slower:

-Once again we are reminded of the similarities between trills and vibrato as this type of rhythmic exercise is equally useful for working on our vibrato.
+Once again we are reminded of the similarities between trills and vibrato as this type of rhythmic exercise is equally useful for working on our vibrato, which leads us now to the “vibrato trill”.

 In spite of the usefulness of the above exercise, in a musical situation trills need not always be played at an absolutely uniform speed throughout the note.
 In fact, just like with vibrato, variations in trilling speed constitute a powerful expressive device.
 Starting the trill slower and then getting faster doesn’t only add interest and intensity to the note but also makes the trill technically easier, preventing us from getting tangled up and tense at the start of the trill.
 This applies equally well to quite short trills as to longer trills.
 With short trills we can even sometimes start them a little early with a two-note anticipation in order to avoid getting tangled up with our fingers: